davidesclosa/davidesclosa.github.io/research.md

   <span style="font-weight: bold; font-size: 20px;">Dynamical Systems on Graphs </span>
   <span style="color: gray; font-size: 20px;">#GraphTheory #DynamicalSystems</span>
 </p>

-### Dynamical Systems on Finite Graphs and Graph Limits
 Graph dynamical systems are given by a set of vertices, each representing some dynamical quantity, and a set of edges representing interactions among them.
 The goal of this theory is relating the underlying combinatorial structure with the resulting dynamical phenomena.
 I proved false a conjecture by constructing finite graphs supporting [infinitely many stable equilibria](https://epubs.siam.org/doi/10.1137/23M155400X).